 100 Raoul Wallenberg Place, SW

-The Center will notify all applicants of the selection results in late February 2014.
+The Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies will notify all applicants of the selection results in early April 2019.

 This program is supported by the Albert Abramson Family Foundation.